SERG-Delft/testknight/Code_Of_Conduct.md

-# TestBuddy Code Of Conduct
+# TestKnight Code Of Conduct

 ## Who is this code of conduct for?
-The code of conduct has to be respected by all contributors of the TestBuddy project.
+The code of conduct has to be respected by all contributors of the TestKnight project.

 ## Regarding comments and requests about the code of conduct
 If you have some issues with or you want to add some more rules in the code of conduct, please schedule a meeting with all team members and discuss the issue.